Puppies

 Guy holding lab puppy over his shoulder outside in the sun.

-In general, an adult average-sized dog at 12 months old weighs about 2-1/2 times their weight at 14 weeks or twice their weight at four months of age.
-But these are over-generalized estimates that don’t take some other factors into account, including:
+In general, an average-sized dog at 12 months old weighs about two and a half times their weight at 14 weeks, or roughly double their weight at four months.
+These quick formulas can give you a rough starting point, but they don’t tell the whole story.

-• Breed: Dogs’ growth rates and full-grown size vary widely by breed type.
+• Breed: Growth rates and adult size vary widely by breed.
 See our section below that breaks down breed sizes.

 Let’s be honest: sometimes the tiniest puppy turns into a couch-crushing beast, and the one with bear paws?
 He ends up lap-sized, after all.
 Just like the tale one of our team members shared about adopting her rescue dog, Daisy.